 MCRU/DCRU Facility Fee Subsidy Program

-The facility fee subsidy program for the M Health Clinical Research Unit (MCRU) and Delaware Clinical Research Unit (DCRU) has been available since July 2019 through a Dean's commitment program.
-To date, the program has funded the facility fees for more than 60 faculty across 120+ protocols, which amounts to more than 11,000 research visits.
-This program specifically covers the facility fee expense charged to the study when using either the DCRU or the MCRU.
+The facility fee subsidy program for the M Health Clinical Research Unit (MCRU) and Delaware Clinical Research Unit (DCRU) specifically covers the facility fee expense charged to the study when using either the DCRU or the MCRU.

-The Facility Fee Program operates on a fiscal year review cycle.
-Faculty are eligible for up to two years of funding per protocol and requests for continued funding support beyond the two years require re-application to the program.
+The program operates on a fiscal year review cycle.
+Funds are approved for the current fiscal year.
 Approval for continuation is based on annual availability of funds, in addition to faculty submission of a per protocol annual report.

 Expand all